LLC vs Trademark: What Actually Protects Your Brand (And What Doesn’t)

 Short answer: no, not in the way most people think.
 This is one of the most common misconceptions we hear during strategy calls.

 A state LLC filing does not give you nationwide trademark rights, and it does not necessarily stop another business from using a similar name.
+In many cases, another company can still trademark a similar name, operate in another state, challenge your use of the name or create confusion in the marketplace.

 We’ve worked with founders who spent thousands on branding and marketing after forming an LLC, assuming that meant the name was protected, only to later discover someone else already owned trademark rights connected to the brand.
 That’s the difference between forming a business and securing ownership of a brand.